FilipDominec/rp2daq/README.md

 time.sleep(.5) # required for noninteractive script, to not terminate before data arrive
 ```

-Obviously, it is a bit more complicated.
-But more important is that here the ```rp.adc``` is provided with a *callback*, which makes it asynchronous: it does no more block further program flow, no matter how long it takes to sample 1000 points.
+The important difference is that here, the ```rp.adc``` is provided with a *callback* function.
+This makes it *asynchronous*: it does no more block further program flow, no matter how long it takes to sample 1000 points.
 Only after the report is received from the device, your ```_callback``` function is called (in a separate thread) to process it.

 Calling commands asynchronously allows one to simultaneously orchestrate multiple rp2daq commands.
-Also it is necessary for long commands like ADC acquisition and stepping motor movement, if the program must remain responsive.
+It is particularly useful for commands taking long time to finish, like extensive ADC acquisition or stepping motor movement.

 ### Caveats of advanced asynchronous commands use
+You can call synchronous rp2daq commands of one type and asynchronous commands of another type without problems.

+It's naturally more complicated if you decide to mix synchronous and asynchronous calls of the same type, as the callback function is assigned to each *command type*, not to *each unique command* you issued.

+So is not recommended to mix *asynchronous* and *synchronous* commands *of the same type* and in close succession: Before the first command finishes and corresponding callback is dispatched, the second command would erase the associated callback, and the return message from the first command would not be handled.

-Note that a callback is remembered in relation to a *command type*, not to *each unique command*.
-So if you launch two long-duration commands of the same type in close succession (e.g. stepping motor movements), first one with ```_callback=A```, second one with ```_callback=B```, each motor finishing its move will eventually result in calling the ```B``` function as their callback.
-This behaviour should not cause much trouble, as the callbacks still can tell the corresponding motor numbers apart, thanks to the information passed as keyword arguments to ```B```.
+For instance, if you launch two long-duration commands of the same type in close succession (e.g. stepping motor movements), first one with ```_callback=A```, second one with ```_callback=B```, each motor finishing its move will eventually result in calling the ```B``` function as their callback.
+The clean and recommended approach is therefore to define one callback function for a given command type.
+It can easily tell apart the reports from multiple stepper motors, using information it receives as keyword arguments.

 Both synchronous and asynchronous commands can be issued even from within a callback.

-It is not recommended to mix *asynchronous* and *synchronous* commands *of the same type* and in close succession: Before the first command finishes and corresponding callback is dispatched, the second command would erase the associated callback, and the return message from the first command would not be handled.

-### Asynchronous command with multiple callbacks
+### Asynchronous command with multiple reports

-Maybe the greatest strength of the asynchronous ADC lies in their ability to transmit unlimited amount of data.
+Maybe the greatest strength of the asynchronous commands lies in their ability to transmit unlimited amount of data through subsequent reports.

 The following example measures one million ADC samples; these would not fit into Pico's 264kB RAM, let alone into single report message (limited by 8k buffer).
-Following code thus can monitor long processes, like temperature changes or battery discharge.
+This is necessary to monitor slow processes, e.g., temperature changes or battery discharge.

 ```Python
 import rp2daq